Natural Treatment of Menstrual Migraines

 Hormonal birth control can worsen migraines

-👉 Tip: If you develop a severe throbbing headache on the hormonal IUD, check with your doctor because it could be a condition called intracranial hypertension.
+👉 Tip: If you develop a severe throbbing headache on the hormonal IUD, check with your doctor because it could be a rare condition called intracranial hypertension.

 Dr Lara Briden